-Dropping a Class after the Deadline
+Late Change Petition: Withdrawing from a Course after the Deadline

 Exceeding 19 Units

-- Students with Advanced Standing have a cumulative GPA of at least 3.00
+- Students with Advanced Standing have a cumulative GPA of at least 3.0.

-- Students without Advanced Standing have a cumulative GPA of at least 3.50
+- Students without Advanced Standing have a cumulative GPA of at least 3.50.

 As a policy, the College does not grant freshmen permission to take more than 19 units of coursework per semester.

 Submit a completed Change of Schedule form with the instructor's signature to the Academic Affairs Office, Engineering Building Room 200, and in your presence, we will verify your status.
 If approved, we will stamp and submit your Change of Schedule request for processing.

 Please note that a request to go more than three units over the 19-unit limit will require a meeting with the associate dean for approval.